GameAnalytics/GA-SDK-IOS/README.md

 **4.2.1**
 * added godot to version validator
 * switched to use AppTrackingTransparency framework for IDFA tracking to be iOS 14 ready
-* **OBS:** Need to link with AppTrackingTransparency.framework when compiling and need to use XCode 14
+* **OBS:** Need to link with AppTrackingTransparency.framework when compiling and need to use XCode 12 is also required

 **4.2.0**
 * added new impression event, see documentation page for more info